Paul, in typical fashion, begins to wind up his letter with a general exhortation toward Christian living, v1-2, and a call for sexual purity, v3-8.

 v4.
-From the negative, abstain form impurity, Paul gives the positive, keep the body pure.
+From the negative, that we abstain form impurity, Paul gives the positive, that we keep the body pure.
 This verse is not easily translated and may actually be an exhortation to "control" (in the sense of "possess") their own "body" ("vessel", ie. their wife).
 "Live continently" is most likely the substance of the exhortation.
 Such is an appropriate expression toward sanctification, ie. "is holy", and is also "honorable".

 v6.
 Sexual immorality wrongs the third party, either the person's married partner or future partner.
 "The Lord will punish" such behavior.
 Immorality has consequences both here and in the day of judgement, and these consequences should not be ignored.
 God's righteous judgement exacts a terrible cost.
-The believer cannot expect to sidestep these costs in the here and now, although thankfully sin's eternal cost is carried by Christ on the cross.
+The believer cannot expect to sidestep these costs in the here and now, but thankfully sin's eternal cost is carried by Christ on the cross.

 Martin Luther once wrote, "a Christian man is a perfectly free lord of all, subject to none.
 A Christian man is a perfectly dutiful servant of all, subject to all."
-Freedom and service, the two go together.
+Freedom and service; the two go together.

 We all of us chase happiness, we all want to be fulfilled, possess identity, meaning, and somehow sex seems to provide the answer.
 There is something eternal in sexual union that gives us a taste of immortality.
-We possess the other and seemingly possess their life.
+We possess the other and seem to draw to ourselves something of their being.
 Yet, it is but a taste, an image of an eternal union possible only with God.

 The apostle gives three reasons why we should flee from sexual immorality and aim at chastity and marital fidelity: